 Turn the crankshaft to bring the key to the uppermost position.

-Fit the crankshaft sprocket (with the reference mark towards the outside) on the chain: the reference mark is to be in line with that on the camshaft sprocket, and with the camshaft and crankshaft centres.
+the reference mark is to be in line with that on the camshaft sprocket, and with the camshaft and crankshaft centres.

 With the references in line, fit the sprocket to the crankshaft: fit it by means of a tube gradually pushing the camshaft into position.